weidacat/cascading-config/README.md

 composer require "weidacat/cascading-config:dev-master"
 ```

-An environment-based configuration directory should have a name with this format `config.{APP_ENV}`, and reside in the same directory as the default `config` dir.
+An environment-based configuration directory should have a name with this format `config/{APP_ENV}`, and reside in the same directory as the default `config` dir.
 For Laravel, `php artisan vendor:publish`
 will create a sample directory for your `local` environment.
-For Lumen, you'll have to create the directories manually.

 Your application structure now should have something like this: